California's Camp Fire Becomes The Deadliest In State History

 As for what caused the two deadly fires, that remains under investigation.
 As KQED has reported, two electric utility companies reported service problems just minutes before the Woolsey and Camp fires began.
 A spokeswoman for the California Public Utilities Commission tells the station that it will incorporate those reports into its investigation.

 In June, the California forestry agency blamed 12 wildfires on downed power lines owned by utility giant Pacific Gas and Electric.
-And in October, Southern California Edison said its equipment was at least in part to blame for the Thomas fire that burned more than 280,000 acres in Ventura and Santa Barbara counties last year.
+And in October, Southern California Edison said its equipment was at least in part to blame for the Thomas Fire that burned more than 280,000 acres in Ventura and Santa Barbara counties last year.

-The Camp fire's death toll has grown in staggering leaps.
+The Camp Fire's death toll has grown in staggering leaps.
 The first notice came on Thursday, when investigators found the remains of five people in Paradise who were apparently trapped in their cars by the blaze.
 Four more were found on Friday, and 20 more over the weekend.

-Of the dead, only four sets of remains have been positively identified.
+Of the dead, only four sets of remains have been positively identified by Butte County authorities.
 They are:

 - Ernest Foss, 65, of Paradise